Sagas of Icelanders

-The sagas of Icelanders (Íslendingasögur, modern [ˈislɛndiŋkaˌsœːɣʏr̥]), also known as family sagas, are one genre of Icelandic sagas.
-They are prose narratives mostly based on historical events that mostly took place in Iceland in the ninth, tenth, and early eleventh centuries, during the so-called Saga Age.
-They were written in Old Icelandic, a western dialect of Old Norse.
+The sagas of Icelanders (Íslendingasögur, modern [ˈislɛndiŋkaˌsœːɣʏr̥]), also known as family sagas, are a subgenre, or text group, of Icelandic sagas.
+They are prose narratives primarily based on historical events that mostly took place in Iceland in the ninth, tenth, and early eleventh centuries, during the Saga Age.
+They were written in Old Icelandic, a western dialect of Old Norse, primarily on calfskin.
 They are the best-known specimens of Icelandic literature.

 They are focused on history, especially genealogical and family history.
 They reflect the struggle and conflict that arose within the societies of the early generations of Icelandic settlers.
-The Icelandic sagas are valuable and unique historical sources about medieval Scandinavian societies and kingdoms, in particular in regards to pre-Christian religion and culture and heroic age.
+The Icelandic sagas are valuable and unique historical sources about medieval Scandinavian societies and kingdoms, in particular regarding pre-Christian religion and culture and the heroic age.

-Eventually many of these Icelandic sagas were recorded, mostly in the 13th and 14th centuries.
-The 'authors', or rather recorders of these sagas are largely unknown.
+Eventually, many of these Icelandic sagas were recorded, mostly in the 13th and 14th centuries.
+The 'authors', or rather recorders, of these sagas are largely unknown.
 One saga, Egil's Saga, is believed by some scholars to have been written by Snorri Sturluson, a descendant of the saga's hero, but this remains uncertain.
 The standard modern edition of Icelandic sagas is produced by Hið íslenzka fornritafélag ('The Old Icelandic Text Society'), or Íslenzk fornrit for short.